omazhary/Presentations/PITCHME.md

 ---

 ### Motivation

++++

+@title[Motivation description]

-- How do I make my project more "appealing" to other developers?
+- How do I get other developer to "invest" themselves in my project?
 - Which project to include in my platform?
 - Tales from the Front
     * All for Accounting